Arthur Chung

-Arthur Raymond Chung (10 January 1918 – 23 June 2008) was the 1st President of Guyana from 1970 to 1980.
-He was the first ethnic Chinese (Chinese Caribbean) to be head of state in a non-Asian country.
-He was honoured with Guyana's highest national honour, the Order of Excellence (O.E.).
-Chung was a leader in Guyana's fight for independence during the British colonial era.
+Arthur Raymond Chung (10 January 1918 – 23 June 2008) was President of Guyana from 17 March 1970 to 6 October 1980.
+He was the first ethnic Chinese President and head of state of a non-Asian country.
+A leader in Guyana's fight for independence during the British colonial era, Chung was honoured with Guyana's highest national honour, the Order of Excellence (O.E.).

 Early life and career

-Chung was born into a Chinese Guyanese family at Windsor Forest at West Coast Demerara in British Guiana; he was the youngest of Joseph and Lucy Chung's eight children.
+Chung was born into a Chinese Guyanese family at Windsor Forest village at West Coast Demerara in British Guiana; he was the youngest of Joseph and Lucy Chung's eight children.
 Arthur was educated at Windsor Forest, Blankenburg, and Modern High School.
 In 1954, he married another native of Windsor Forest, Doreen Pamela Ng-See-Quan, with whom he had one daughter and one son.

 Before civic service, Chung was an apprentice surveyor and sworn land surveyor.
-In the early 1940s, Chung entered the Middle Temple of London, England and qualified as a barrister in 1947.
+In the early 1940s, Chung entered the Middle Temple of London, England, and qualified as a barrister in 1947.
 He returned to Guyana and was later appointed an acting magistrate.
 He became a magistrate in 1954 and a senior magistrate in 1960.
 Chung also served as Registrar of Deeds and of the Supreme Court.
-He then became a puisne judge and finally an Appeal Court Judge in 1963.
+He then became a puisne judge and finally an Appeal Court judge in 1963.

-Presidency
+President of Guyana

-When Guyana became a republic under the leadership of Forbes Burnham in 1970, the Guyanese National Assembly elected Chung President, making him the first President of Guyana; he took office on 17 March 1970.
-In addition, the powers of President Arthur Chung was the Commander-in-Chief of Guyana's Armed Forces and chancellor of the Orders of Guyana.
-Ten years later, a constitutional revision transformed the presidency into an executive position, and Burnham succeeded Chung as President on 6 October 1980.
-During his time as President of Guyana, the office was that of a ceremonial head of state with the powers of the Governor-General of Guyana, while Prime Minister Forbes Burnham was the head of government.
+When Guyana became a republic under the leadership of Forbes Burnham in 1970, the Guyanese National Assembly elected Chung president, making him the first president of Guyana; he took office on 17 March 1970.
+As President, Arthur Chung was the commander-in-chief of Guyana's Armed Forces and chancellor of the Orders of Guyana.
+Ten years later, a constitutional revision transformed the presidency into an executive position, and Burnham succeeded Chung as president on 6 October 1980.
+During his time as president of Guyana, the office was that of a ceremonial head of state with the powers of the governor-general of Guyana, while Prime Minister Forbes Burnham was the head of government.

-During his presidency, on June 27, 1972, Guyana established formal diplomatic relations with China, making Guyana the first English-speaking Caribbean country to establish diplomatic relations with the People’s Republic of China.
+During his presidency, on June 27, 1972, Guyana established formal diplomatic relations with China, making Guyana the first English-speaking Caribbean country to establish diplomatic relations with the People's Republic of China.
 In 1977, President Chung of Guyana visited China and met with officials and ambassadors.